sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 A Sourcegraph instance does not need to be running, because all backend interactions are stubbed.

-To run a specific web app integration test for the debug mode:
+To run a specific web app integration test in the debug mode:

 1. Run `sg start web-standalone` in the repository root to start serving the development version of the application.
 2. Run `yarn test-integration:debug PATH_TO_THE_TEST_FILE_TO_DEBUG`